hipsleek/Heifer/README.md

 [ AskZ3 ] 5.47071003914 s
 ```

-where "[LOC]" and "[LOS]" stand for lines of code and lines of specification, respectively; "[Forward+Entail+StoreSpec]" stands for the total execution time;
-and "[AskZ3]" stands for the time spent by the Z3 solver.
+Here, "[LOC]" and "[LOS]" stand for lines of code and lines of specifications, respectively; "[Forward+Entail+StoreSpec]" stands for the total verification time; and "[AskZ3]" stands for the time spent by the Z3 solver.
 Each of the items can find an correspondence in the Table.

 For the rest examples, the execution commands are summarized as follows: